TIGAS13/Projeto-II/README.md

-VIMOD - Voice and Intelligent Operated Door
-Smart Door with motion sensor and voice recognition
+VIMOD - Voice and Intelligent Operated Door with motion sensor and voice recognition